Larne: Saints and scholars

 Larne takes its name from Latharna, a Gaelic territory or túath that was part of the Ulaid petty kingdom of Dál nAraidi.
 The name spelt as Latharne was used at one point in reference to the Anglo-Norman cantred of Carrickfergus.
-Latharna itself means "descendants of Lathar", with Lathar according to legend being a son of the pre-Christian king Úgaine Mór.
+Latharna itself means "descendants of Lathar."
+Lathar, according to legend, was the son of the pre-Christian king Úgaine Mór.

 The town sprang up where the River Inver flows into Larne Lough.
 This area was known in Irish as Inbhear an Latharna ("rivermouth/estuary of Latharna") and was later anglicised as Inver Larne or simply Inver.
 Latharna was only applied exclusively to the town in recent centuries.
-The Roman emperor Severus is known to have described how, in 204 AD, a Roman galley bound for Scotland veered off course to a place called Portus Saxa, which was believed to be Larne Lough.
+In 204 CE, The Roman emperor Severus described a Roman galley bound for Scotland, which veered off course to a place called Portus Saxa.
+This is thought to be Larne Lough.

-There was Viking activity in the area during the 10th and 11th centuries AD.
+There was Viking activity in Larne during the 10th and 11th centuries CE.
 Viking burial sites and artefacts have been found in the area and dated to that time.
 Ulfreksfjord was an Old Norse name for Larne Lough.
 According to the Norse historian Snorri Sturluson, Connor, King of Ireland, defeated Orkney Vikings at Ulfreksfjord in 1018.
-Later anglicised names include Wulfrichford, Wolderfirth, Wolverflete and the surviving name Olderfleet.
-The ending -fleet comes from the Norse fljot, meaning "inlet".
-Older- may come from the Norse oldu, meaning "wave".
+Later anglicised names include Wulfrichford, Wolderfirth, Wolverflete.
+The surviving name is Olderfleet, and the ending, fleet, comes from the Norse fljot, meaning "inlet".
+Older may come from the Norse oldu, meaning "wave".
 The town motto is Falce Marique Potens (Latin for "Powerful with the sickle and on the sea").